Skip to main content

 Store Server

 The Loose option is only displayed when the Location is configured with Tender Bags as Optional.
-Adding tenders in the Loose tab allows the banking of tenders that haven’t already been added to a Banking Bag.
+Adding tenders in the Loose tab allows the banking of tenders that have not already been added to a Banking Bag.

 Safe Cashup and Banking